davidtstill/Sentiment_Analysis_DJIA/README.md

 # How We Performed the Analysis
 Data was provided by Kaggle.
 The dataset contained 27 total columns:

-- Column 1: Date
+- Column 0: "Date"
-- Column 2: Performance of the DJIA.
+- Column 1: "Label" reflecing the performance of the DJIA.
 Up days represented as '0' on a down day and '1' on an up day.
-- Columns 3-27: Top 25 news headlines.
+- Columns 2-26: "Top1, Top2...Top25" reflecing the top 25 headlines.
 The top 25 news headlines were sourced from the Reddit WorldNews Channel and voted on by Reddit users.

 # Initial DataFrame